mapl/documentation/opinionated.rst

 Why there is no mobile application?
 -----------------------------------

 Using the web UI on your smartphone is not so bad.
-The stylesheet is responsive and you can even swipe entries.
+The stylesheet is responsive and you can even swipe entries horizontally.

-- Developing a native mobile application takes a lot of work.
+- Developing a native mobile application for each platform (iOS and Android) and different devices (smartphones and tablets) takes a lot of work.
-- You must know pretty well iOS/Android specific SDKs, languages and frameworks, which is not the case of everybody.
-- You must develop your application twice, one for Android and another one for iOS, unless you use some kind of hackish toolkit like React Native or similar.
+- The main developer of Miniflux is not a mobile application developer.
+- The development of mobile clients is left to the open source community.
-- You have to pay a fee to publish your app in the store even if your app doesn't make any money.
+- You have to pay a fee to publish your app on the store even if your app doesn't make any money.
-- Big corporations control everything that's happening in their respective store, it's a closed ecosystem.
-- The web is the universal platform and could be also your app store.